lxg/l10n/README.md

-# l10n – a powerful and super-lightweight localisation library
+# l10n – a Powerful, Framwork-agnostic and Super-lightweight Localisation Library

 With this library, you can build multilingual frontend application with very little overhead.
 It weights less than 1kB minified and compressed, and it has lots of nice features.
 At the same time, it comes with powerful build-time features, such as the translation extractor that will find all translatable messages in your code and add them to your translations file.
 No need to manually extract and merge your translations!